MicroProfile JWT

 Sample MP JWT secured endpoint

-Typically MP JWT is used to secure REST endpoints using the @javax.annotation.security.RolesAllowed
+Typically MP JWT is used to secure REST endpoints using the @jakarta.annotation.security.RolesAllowed

 annotation at either the class or method level.
 Suppose we have a REST endpoint secured with MP JWT as follows: